 3) Let’s not downplay the impact too much.
 Okay, China won’t sink the US economy, but its reach extends well beyond the USA.
 The collapse in commodity prices is consistent with declining global demand and this could cause big problems in certain parts of the world.
 We’re already seeing the impact in high yield markets and we’re likely to see many high profile bankruptcies in the next 12 months if oil prices remain this low.
 This will also put extraordinary pressure on many Middle East and Asian governments who rely on oil revenues.

-Lastly, the current equity market cycle is consistent with a late cycle market environment.
-This means the markets are more fragile than they otherwise would be.
+Lastly, the current equity market cycle is consistent with a mid-to-late cycle market environment.
+This means the markets could be more fragile than they otherwise would be.
 So this probably isn’t the right time to be excessively optimistic.
 But I think much of the panic we’re seeing in certain camps is overdone.
 While China is important, it’s not going to sink the US economic ship.